uvarc/rc-learning/content/courses/python_introduction/numpy_scipy.md

 ## SciPy

-SciPy, the \_sci_entific \_py_thon library, builds on NumPy to provide a set of modules and packages that add functions for data analysis and numerical computations.
+SciPy, the *Sci*entific *Py*thon library, builds on NumPy to provide a set of modules and packages that add functions for data analysis and numerical computations.
 These include

 * special functions
 * optimizations